kgminer/Hold-The-Line/sprint1/architecture.md

 # Overengineering

+We are going to be programming on the side of doing the simplest thing that works and errors will be handled accordingly.

 # Build-vs-Buy Decisions

 We will be using Unity as the framework for creating our game.
 Unity already comes with a large amount of features (specify) already built into the program, so we will not have to build them from skratch.